goldking89/Final_Project_Getting_and_Cleaning_Data/codebook.md

 tidy_set - merged test set and train set

-tidy_mean_std - data set with only measurements on the mean and standard deviation for each measurement
+tidy_mean_std - data set with only measurements on the mean and standard deviation for each measure

-tidy_avg - independent tidy data set with the average of each variable for each activity and each subject.
+tidy_avg - independent tidy data set with the mean of each variable for each activity and each subject